-Thankfully, the experts at Terminix Service, Inc. are here to help with prevention tips and a mosquito activity forecast to check before venturing out.
+Thankfully, the experts at Terminix Service, Inc. are here to help with prevention tips.

 “Mosquitoes are inevitable this time of year and we encourage everyone to be proactive in protecting themselves from mosquito-borne illness by reducing the mosquito population in their yard,” shares Kevin Hathorne, technical director of Terminix Service, Inc. “In addition to minimizing standing water around your home, it’s important to get your yard professionally treated throughout the summer.”

 – Disposing of old tires, buckets, drums, bottles or any water holding containers.

 – Cleaning debris from rain gutters, ditches, culverts, and outdoor drains so water can flow properly.

 – Ensuring swimming pools and ornamental ponds are properly maintained and that water in birdbaths, plant pots or drip trays is emptied and replaced after every rainfall.